Colorful ADHD-friendly habit tracker making routines fun.

 If a habit system makes you feel worse about yourself, it’s not a failure on your part, it’s a mismatch with how your brain works.

-Gentle Gamification Ideas (No Shame Required)
+Gentle Gamification Ideas for ADHD Habits

 Gamification doesn’t mean turning your life into a productivity app.
 It means adding just enough play, novelty, or reward to help your brain stay engaged.